Battle of Valenciennes (1656): Battle

 The Spanish army positioned for the battle during the late hours of 15 July.
 A detachment of 1,000 men with cavalry, dragoons and musketeers stayed at Mount Houy with the heavy artillery to mask the manoeuvre of the main army, which was also covered by the high ground.
 Marsin was instructed to attack the quarter of La Ferté with his small detachment from the north, aiming at Beuvrages, as a feint, while the principal attack would come from the west over the French lines in direction to the village of Anzin.
 The Spanish right was commanded by the Marquis of Caracena and included six or seven infantry battalions formed by the Spanish and Irish tercios; the Prince of Ligne was in charge of the center, which comprised seven Walloon and Italian infantry battalions, and Condé led the left wing, formed by six German regiments and the Condéan Regiment of Persan.
 The infantry was deployed in two echelons.
 18 cavalry squadrons closed the right wing and 31 the left, while 14 were kept in reserve.
 In all, the relief force numbered 20 battalions and 63 squadrons.
 Each infantry battalion included approximately 460 men, while each cavalry squadron had about 120 soldiers.
 Bournonville, for his part, had been instructed to open several locks to further flood the surrounding area and to attack La Ferté's army from its back using armed boats.

 The fire of the Spanish heavy artillery from Mount Houy at 2.00 a.m. gave the signal to attack.
 Marsin, in command of 6 infantry battalions and 13 cavalry squadrons, 2,500 infantry and 1,500 cavalry in all, assaulted the French lines with vigour.
-However, he was forced to retrat after several failed attempts at breaching it in face of a strong defense by the Regiment des Gardes Suisses.
+However, he was forced to retreat after several failed attempts at breaching it in face of a strong defense by the Regiment des Gardes Suisses.
 The main attack proceeded with better success.
 Each section of the army was headed by a vanguard of musketeers armed with grenades.
-These men throwed grenades over the French lines and then jumped into the ditches to scale the breastworks.
+These men threw grenades over the French lines and then jumped into the ditches to scale the breastworks.
 On the right, the Spanish and Irish infantry under Caracena succeeded in taking the first and second line of works, as did the Germans under Condé in the left.
 The Walloons and Italians, however, were stopped by the heavy musketry fire from the Gardes Françaises.
 While hundreds of sappers worked to fill the ditches, remove the stockades and open ways for the cavalry, the infantry led by the Prince of Ligne launched new attacks on the center and, at the third time, succeeded in taking the second line of works.